 SAIC is also considering other forms of market entry.
 These include the acquisition of GM’s manufacturing plant in the West Indian state of Gujarat.
 However, despite all the initiatives, companies still have many challenges to face if they’re to penetrate the Indian auto market.

-Chinese Car Companies to Focus on Local Business Culture
+Chinese Car Companies Focus on Local Culture

 One main difference between China and India is the size of the cars they prefer.
 This makes a huge difference in the way their economies are shaped.
 The Indian people value the size of the car over other characteristics.